qays317/AWS-Multi-Region-Disaster-Recovery-Platform-Terraform/README.md

 # **CloudWatch Monitoring and Alarms**

-This project implements centralized observability using Amazon CloudWatch.
-The automation layer consists of a one-time Lambda invocation used only during initial infrastructure provisioning.
+The automation layer includes a bootstrap Lambda for initial DB setup and a DR orchestration workflow using Step Functions and Lambda handlers.

 ✔ ECS Logging